 However, you may need to meet certain requirements to transact with a business, for instance providing a ‘Statement by a supplier’ to avoid businesses withholding the top rate of tax (47%) from any payment made to you.
 In addition, you can’t claim any losses from your hobby.

-If your a social media influencer or content creator, the ATO has prepared these tax tips to help guide you on required tax declarations and deductions.
+If you're a social media influencer or content creator, the ATO has prepared these tax tips to help guide you on required tax declarations and deductions.

 Running a business has some significant tax implications.
 All revenue generated by your business activity (or enterprise) forms part of your assessable income and may incur tax.
 On the upside, any expenses incurred in earning this income are deductible and any losses can be offset against other income.